 Students in this concentration will:

-Students enrolled in the computational biology concentration will complete a research project in their senior year under faculty supervision.
+Seniors complete a research project under faculty supervision.
 The themes of such projects evolve with the field and the technology, but should represent a synthesis of the various specialties of the program.
-A minimum of one semester of independent study is required (such as BIOL 1950 or CSCI 1970), although many students may conduct a full year of independent study.
+Students must enroll in either one semester of reading and research with a CCMB faculty member or approved advisor or a 2000-level computational biology course.

 This concentration allows you to address the following Liberal Learning goals: